Nevram30/Gabie-chatbot/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
-3. Start the application by running `expo start`.
+3. Start the application by running `npx expo start`.

 ## Documentation